French grammar: Number

 As with English, most uncountable nouns are grammatically treated as singular, though some are plural, such as les mathématiques 'mathematics'; some nouns that are uncountable in English are countable in French, such as une information 'a piece of information'.

 Case

 Nouns in French are not inflected for any other grammatical categories.
 (However, personal pronouns are inflected for case and person; see below.)

 Articles and determiners

 Articles and determiners agree in gender and number with the noun they determine; unlike with nouns, this inflection is made in speech as well as in writing.

 French has three articles: definite, indefinite, and partitive.
-The difference between the definite and indefinite articles is similar to that in English (definite: the; indefinite: a, an), except that the indefinite article has a plural form (similar to some, though English normally doesn't use an article before indefinite plural nouns).
+The difference between the definite and indefinite articles is similar to that in English (definite: the; indefinite: a, an), except that the indefinite article has a plural form (similar to some, though English normally does not use an article before indefinite plural nouns).
 The partitive article is similar to the indefinite article but used for uncountable singular nouns.